TheTopCat84/ScreepsCPUDashboard/README.md

 ### Step 3:

-Copy the module.chartCPU.js file into your code
+Copy the module.chartCPU.js file into your repo/files

 ## How to run: